Sabine Christiansen

-Sabine Christiansen (born 20 September 1957 in Preetz, Schleswig-Holstein, West Germany) is a German journalist and television presenter.
+Sabine Christiansen (born 20 September 1957) is a German journalist and television presenter.

 Career

-After finishing school in Preetz, Christiansen worked at Lufthansa from 1976 to 1982, then apprenticed in journalism at the Norddeutscher Rundfunk in Hamburg until 1985.
+After finishing school in Preetz, Christiansen worked at Lufthansa from 1976 to 1982, then trained in journalism as an apprentice at the Norddeutscher Rundfunk in Hamburg until 1985.
 She ultimately became a regular presenter for the ARD's national TV news journal Tagesthemen, in rotation with Hanns Joachim Friedrichs (1987–1991) and Ulrich Wickert (1991–2004).